adcox/system-git/README.md

 # System Git

-A simple command-line tool that maintains a list of git repositories and provides a simple interface to see the status of every repo at once, a quick way to see if you need to update or push any of them.
+Do you have dozens of repositories on your machine and can't keep track of which ones you need to push or pull to/from a remote server?
+System git is a simple command-line tool that maintains a list of git repositories and provides a simple interface to see the status of every repo at once, a quick way to see if you need to update or push any of them.

 ## Installation
 1. Make the `systemgit.sh` script executable: `chmod +x systemgit.sh`